atet/ggj2022/README.md

 Morgbob and Borgmob are not real, they cannot be killed.
 ```

-_Well, that's an interesting response... thanks GPT-2 for giving me something new to worry about_
+_Well, that's an interesting response... thanks GPT-2 for giving me something new to worry about_ (you will get different responses than this tutorial)

 If you want to continue to play around with GPT-2 within an interactive Python session, you can change the starting prompt "`input`" to something else, but remember to change the variable "`max_length`" to a larger number of words if you require more in the output (input words count towards this number)